 - Let us assume that the showdown rules are meant for all.
 The showdown rules of poker state that the last person who played an aggressive bet on the final betting round shows his hand first.

-- The order of showdown after the river are pretty straightforward.
+- The order of showdown after the river is pretty straightforward.
 There are barely any nuances that need to be addressed to the players.
-Whether you play Texas Hold’em, Omaha or some other variant of poker, these apply to all.
+Whether you play Texas Hold’em, Omaha poker, or some other variant of poker, these apply to all.